SerjioFernandes/freightpro-fmcsa-api/IMPLEMENTATION_SUMMARY.md

-# FreightPro Complete Implementation Summary
+# CargoLume Complete Implementation Summary

 ## 🎯 Overview
 This document summarizes the complete implementation of all requirements from the comprehensive AI Developer Prompt.
-The FreightPro platform has been fully updated with role-based business logic, comprehensive validation, and enhanced functionality.
+The CargoLume platform has been fully updated with role-based business logic, comprehensive validation, and enhanced functionality.

 ## ✅ Completed Features